 Turn Down the A/C

 If your mattress is made with memory foam, you have yet another option for making your mattress slightly firmer.

 Just knock the A/C down a couple degrees!

-This can help firm up memory foam, since it’s considered a “viscoelastic” that gets harder in the heat and softer in the cold.
+This can help firm up memory foam, since it’s “viscoelastic” that gets softer in the heat and harder in the cold.

 You might shy away from turning the thermostat down so low, but actually, a lot of research shows that you want to keep your room around 65 degrees if you want to get the best sleep, anyway!

 If you’ve tried out the tips above and still aren’t seeing results, it’s probably time to start thinking about some more serious investments.

 You don’t want to rush into any decisions here, but keep in mind how important your sleep is.

 A good night’s sleep can change you entire quality of life, so these investments might just be worth it!